 The Tearjerker: "I've only liked a handful of people in my life, and you've been two of them."

-Most us know a little too well how scary a ghost can be when it comes to love and dating, but this pre-dating app flick takes it to a whole new level.
+Most of us know a little too well how scary ghosting can be when it comes to love and dating, but this pre-dating app flick takes it to a whole new level.
 In this fantasy thriller, Sam (Patrick Swayze) and Molly (Demi Moore) are madly in love, only to have their relationship cut short by a murderer.
 Sam's spirit then roams the earth trying to protect the grieving Molly and make things right.
-There's also a good amount kitschiness to the film, which makes it a little easier on the heart.
+There's also a good amount of kitschiness to the film, which makes it a little easier on the heart.

 The Tearjerker: "It's amazing, Molly.
 The love inside, you take it with you."

 What sad romance movie roundup is complete without Titanic?
 It practically defined the genre.
 In case you don't know the tale, it's about Rose (Kate Winslet) and Jack (Leonardo DiCaprio), who cross paths while on the Titanic voyaging from Europe to New York City.
 She's a young socialite engaged to a wealthy man of similar rank when she falls in love with the free-spirited Jack and realizes that she doesn't want to lead a vapid, elitist existence.
 It's another take on the classic tale of forbidden love, as well as the immortal nature of love itself.